rishwanthrajaa/rishwanthrajaa/README.md

 -->

 - :fire: I’m a B.Tech graduate with an excellent skill in computer technologies, software development and other tools.
-- :+1: I’m currently working on to step up my knowledge in **RPA - UiPath, Linux, DevOps and Cloud Platforms**.
+- :+1: I’m currently working on to step up my knowledge in **RPA - UiPath, Linux, DevOps, .NET and Cloud Platforms**.
 - :v: I’m looking to collaborate on maintaining servers like **Jenkins, Docker, Ansible and AWS cloud**.
 In addition, I'm excited to work on DevOps projects from development till deployment with configuring and maintaining the complete Infrastructure.
 - :raised_hand: I’m looking for individuals to share thier ideas for any collab.
 - :muscle: Ask me about **Linux, DevOps, RPA, SDLC, Bash Scripting, Python, Java and Cloud**.